fwfrost/FWF3/src/content/pages/machining.md

 ---
 ## Machining

-FW Frost has continually invested in the latest CNC/CAD/CAM technologies, the latest purchase being a Haas EC2000 machining centre and Colchester Multiturn 1400 lathe.
+FW Frost has continually invested in the latest CNC/CAD/CAM technologies, the latest purchase being a Haas VF9 machining centre and Harrison 1400XS lathe.

 Thanks to this consistent investment in state-of-the-art technology, our CNC machining service also allows for fast changeovers between projects.
 This means we can consistently meet your project deadlines, delivering high quality machined components on time.